redox-os/book/src/ch08-05-troubleshooting.md

 ### Update relibc

-An outdated relibc copy can contain bugs (already fixed on recent versions) or outdated crates, read [this](./ch08-06-build-system-reference.md#update-relibc) section to learn how to update it.
+An outdated relibc copy can contain bugs (already fixed on recent versions) or missing APIs, read [this](./ch08-06-build-system-reference.md#update-relibc) section to learn how to update it.

 ### Update crates